 Hear the whole story in Jessica’s own words in the video here or read on…

 Starting Out with a New Business

-Jessica’s story started in the corporate world but found a passion for helping small businesses on her own.
-As she explored the opportunity to give small and solopreneurs the help they needed at a cost that made sense for them, she found her passion.
-Hot Dog Marketing was born from a desire to serve a market that had been overlooked by marketing agencies for so long, and from the only “employee” of the company at the time besides Jessica, her faithful dachshund Iggy.
+Jessica’s story started her marketing journey in the corporate world but found a passion for helping small businesses on her own.
+As she explored the opportunity to give small businesses and solopreneurs the marketing and advertising help they needed at a cost that made sense for them, she became fired up.
+Hot Dog Marketing was born from a desire to serve a market that had been overlooked by Austin marketing agencies for so long, and from the only “employee” of the company at the time besides Jessica, her faithful dachshund Iggy.

-After leaving the corporate job she had held, Jessica decided it was time to set out on her own.
+After leaving the corporate job she had, Jessica decided it was time to set out on her own.
 Once she convinced her husband Neil that this was a good idea (after a few beers), she set about making it happen.
-So, newborn in tow, Jessica started meeting with business owners in the Austin-Round Rock area and started building relationships.
-Her passion for helping other businesses grew as her company did, as did her new-found experience with the exact struggles they all faced.
-Learning how to run a business while doing the work to keep the business afloat made Jessica the ideal partner for the businesses she worked with.
-The empathy that she had for their struggles helped her to form a unique bond and perspective on what they needed.
+So, newborn in tow, Jessica started meeting with business owners in the Austin-Round Rock area and began building relationships.
+Her passion for helping other businesses grew as her company did, as did her newfound experience with the exact struggles they all faced.
+Learning how to run a business while doing the work to keep the business afloat made Jessica the ideal marketing partner for the businesses she worked with.
+The empathy that she had for their struggles helped her to form a unique bond and perspective on what local business owners needed.

 Growing a Business is Scary